franko/gsl-shell/doc/user-manual/gdt.rst

     The predicate function will be called for each row with two arguments: ``f(r, i)`` where the first is a cursor pointing to the current row and the second is the index.
     The row will be retained if and only if the predicate function returns true.

+.. function:: lm(t, model_descr, options)

+    Perform a linear fit of the data in the table ``t`` based on the model described with ``model_descr``.
+    This latter should be a string of the form ``"y ~ x1, x2^2"`` where the variables referenced are the column's name of the table.
+    For more details about the model description look in the section on :ref:`GDT linear model <gdt-lm>`.
+    The options are documented in the paragraph about :ref:`linear model options <gdt-lm-opts>`.

 .. function:: plot(t, plot_spec[, options])

     Make a plot of the data in the table ``t`` based on the plot description ``plot_desc``.
-    For more details about the plot description look for more details in the section on :ref:`GDT plots <gdt-plot>`.
+    For more details about the plot description look in the section on :ref:`GDT plots <gdt-plot>`.
-    The options are document in the paragraph about :ref:`plotting options <gdt-plot-opts>`.
+    The options are documented in the paragraph about :ref:`plotting options <gdt-plot-opts>`.

 .. function:: barplot(t, plot_spec[, options])